wj267/RideTranscriber/README.md

 An OpenRCT2 Plugin that takes a ride and returns a sequential list of all track pieces.

 Credits:

+Basssiiie on the ORCT2 discord for telling me about the TrackIterator object.

-OpenRCT2-Automarketing by rubenrichtering, from which I learned how UI elements work. https://github.com/rubenrichtering/openrct2-automarketing/releases/tag/v1.0.0
+OpenRCT2-Automarketing by rubenrichtering, from which I learned how UI elements work.

+https://github.com/rubenrichtering/openrct2-automarketing/releases/tag/v1.0.0

 TODO: